 Common PTSD Symptoms

-To be diagnosed with PTSD, a person must have symptoms from each of four different categories.
-The symptoms must last for at least 1 month and cause significant distress or disruption in your daily life.
+To be diagnosed with PTSD, a person must have symptoms from each of the four different categories.
+The symptoms must last for at least one month and cause significant distress or disruption in your daily life.

 The categories include: